mkorangestripe/mntproj-data/README.md

 View in a browser running with Gunicorn:
 [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

+The UID/name can be submitted on the page or with a query string.

 ### Run as a script

 Example usage, 2nd arg is cached data limit in minutes: